PinChe69/CBM-Intelligent-Control-of-Synthetic-Probiotics-and-AMPs-in-Simulated-Wound-Ecosystems-source/README.md

 ---

 ## 🧬 Genetic Sequences
-We provide the plasmid maps and sequences used for strain construction (compatible with **SnapGene Viewer**):
+We provide the plasmid maps and sequences  (locate in file: "gene sequence") used for strain construction (compatible with **SnapGene Viewer**):

 * **`PelB-rhGM-CSF.dna`**: Full construct containing the PelB signal peptide fused to the hGM-CSF coding region.
 * **`rhGM-CSF.dna`**: Coding sequence for the human Granulocyte-Macrophage Colony-Stimulating Factor.